hfolcot/issue-tracker/README.md

 12. From your command line, type `python manage.py createsuperuser` and enter desired credentials.
 13. Now go to <yourliveapp.herokuapp.com>/admin and log in with the superuser credentials.
 14. Go to Users > Add User and create a user with username 'unassigned' (all lower case), and name of 'Not currently assigned' or similar.
 This is for the application to use as a default staff assignment for all tickets.
 Give the user staff status.
 15. Go back to the admin home, then Developer Profiles > add, and add the new unassigned user.
-It is vital that this is done before any other user is given a developer profile.
+It is vital that this is done **before** any other user is given a developer profile.
 16. Create a developer profile for the superuser.
-17. Any further developers that need access to the software will need to be given staff access in the admin panel, and have a developer profile created for them.
+17. Any further developers that need access to the software will need to be given staff access in the admin panel (by going into Users > {username} > select 'Staff Status'), and have a developer profile created for them as in step 15.

 ## Credits
 This project was completed as part of the milestone projects in Code Institute's Full Stack Web Development course.
-The idea is from the brief given for milestone 5, Full Stack Frameworks, although doesnt match the brief exactly, as explained above.
+The idea is from the brief given for milestone 5, Full Stack Frameworks, although it doesn't match the brief exactly, as explained above.

 ### Media
 All images are taken from stock photo websites and are watermarked accordingly, except for the admin's avatar image, which was created using https://avatarmaker.com/.

 ### Other
 The python snippet for the sendMail function was found at https://wsvincent.com/django-contact-form/

+I have also learned vast amounts about Django from Justin Mitchel at Coding For Entrepreneurs - his YouTube channel can be found [here](https://www.youtube.com/user/CodingEntrepreneurs)